-How to Market Listings on Ebay
+How to Advertise eBay Listings

 - Sellers have access to data that shows ad performance and clicks, so they can adjust the promoted listings for maximum results.